 This year’s Master Class participants are:

 Williams Moi Arimo, North Eastern Media Peace Initiative, Uganda

 Hamidou Diop, Agro Actu, Senegal

 Dimitri Ergemlidze, Georgia Public Broadcasting/Channel 1, Republic of Georgia

 Koleta Makulwa, Radio Free Africa, Tanzania

 “We are excited and proud to continue our support of the IFAJ’s Master Class Program, which offers agricultural journalists from around the world a top-notch professional development curriculum,” said Gregg Schmidt, Head of External Communications at Corteva AgriscienceTM, Agriculture Division of DowDuPont.
 “The journalists that attend the program are such valuable stewards of messages that enhance the lives of those who produce and those who consume, ensuring progress for generations to come.”

 Subjects covered during the two-day Master Class program include journalism best practices, press freedom issues, interviewing skills, leadership development and networking, all taught by working journalists.
 The Master Class will include farm visits and reporting workshops as well as round-table discussions of pressing issues facing agricultural journalists in the field.

 “These 10 outstanding colleagues have already demonstrated their skills as journalists, and they are already leaders in their communities,” said Steve Werblow, IFAJ secretary-general.
-“With the generous support of Corteva AgriscienceTM, the Master Class program provides them an opportunity to engage in professional development, leadership training and networking on a global level that will allow them to reach new heights as communicators and leaders in our industry.
+“With the generous support of Corteva AgriscienceTM as well as additional support from the U.S. and Finnish guilds the Master Class program provides them an opportunity to engage in professional development, leadership training and networking on a global level that will allow them to reach new heights as communicators and leaders in our industry.